 This activity is located on Set One in our preschool activity cards.
 The card will show you set up, what to expect, conversations, and how to extend learning with your preschoolers.

 We’ve played Rock Letters to help introduce the letters of my children’s name for years!

-You can see the same activity, plus 20 others, on the Original Set of Breakfast Invitations right here.
+You can see the same activity, plus 20 others, on set one of Breakfast Invitations.
 These are simple learning games that help children move right into independent play.